SethMilliken/github-testing/WikiRevolution.md

 tl;dr
 --------------------------------------------------------------------------------
-Google Sites sucks, let's switch to a GitHub wiki pronto.
+Google Sites sucks; let's switch to a GitHub wiki pronto.

 Declaration of Indisposition